jolson629/pyspark/src/scd/README.md

 ### DELETE
 These rows need to be added to the target data set from the existing side of the full outer join, with the is_deleted flag set to 'True' and the state inactive date set to the current time.

+Finally, the four above resulting data sets get unioned together into a single data frame, which can be written to disk.

 ## Conclusions